Are you a Typewriter or Laptop?

 Is your understanding of human anatomy 1-dimensional (like a typewriter), or is your movement comprehension 3-dimesional like a laptop?
 In case you’re still stuck in the 80’s, it’s time to exchange your typewriter for a remarkably better operating system.

 - How does the body distribute tension across multi-joints – from toes to nose, and heel to head?

 - What is fascia and what’s its role in whole body movement?

-- How do the rhomboids contribute to the arches of the foot?
+- How do the rhomboids contribute to motion in the arches of the foot?

 - Can tissue restriction in the gastroc and soleus contribute to tightness in the hip flexors?

 - How can one client feel the exact same stretch in a completely different spot than the previous client?

 A Trainers Guide to Whole Body Function looks through the Anatomy Trains lens to answer these questions, and many more such as start time, etc. Click here for full course syllabus.

 On each of the two days, the workshop begins at 9am and concludes around 4pm, with time for questions at the end.
 Regular breaks are scheduled throughout the day.
 Participants are on their own for lunch from noon to 1:00 PM.